socketsupply/nat-traversal-spec/SPEC.md

   string id; // the unique identity of the peer string address; // the ip address of the peer uint port; // the numeric port of the peer
-  Nat nat; // the nat type of the peer uint outport; // the outgoing ephemeral port of the peer uint restart; // timestamp of the last restart uint timestamp;
+  NatType natType; // the nat type of the peer uint outport; // the outgoing ephemeral port of the peer uint restart; // timestamp of the last restart uint timestamp;